Landozo/LumiaExpansionPacks/Guides/LoomGuide.md

 <img width="496" height="138" alt="image" src="https://github.com/user-attachments/assets/4d3db73e-ef45-476f-9ca8-14323e1273e6" />

 > [!WARNING]
-> Remember to only enable one trigger type at a time!
+> Remember to only enable one CoT at a time!

 To summarize, here's a chart of how to pick your CoT options.